Comparing the HEI-2015, HEI–2010 & HEI–2005

 Empty Calories (2010)

-1: All standards represent amounts per 1,000 kcal except for Fatty Acids
+1: All standards represent amounts per 1,000 kcal (sometimes shown as percentage of energy) except for Fatty Acids

 3: Whole grains received a maximum of 5 points in HEI-2005; it received a maximum of 10 points in HEI-2010 and HEI-2015